jiaoshuntian/ivory-operator/docs/content/architecture/user-management.md

 ## Understanding Default User Management

-When you create a Ivory cluster with IVYO and do not specify any additional users or databases, IVYO will do the following:
+When you create an Ivory cluster with IVYO and do not specify any additional users or databases, IVYO will do the following:

 - Create a database that matches the name of the Ivory cluster.
 - Create an unprivileged Ivory user with the name of the cluster.
 This user has access to the database created in the previous step.